ali-hosain/toroid-studio/USER_GUIDE.md

-Toroid Studio is a code editor for Android with an AI pair-programmer, an agent that can make multi-file changes (with your approval), a built-in terminal with real Python and Node.js, and Git.
+Toroid Studio is a code editor for Android with an AI pair-programmer, an agent that can make multi-file changes (with your approval), a built-in terminal with real Python (Node.js only in builds that include it), and Git.
 This guide covers everything from first launch to troubleshooting.

 > **Short on time?** Read [Getting Started](#1-getting-started), then skim the